paulwwstorm/uploads/README.md

 I really want a leather ringed binder.
 Something like [this](https://www.etsy.com/listing/792240786/3-ring-binder-portfolioleather-binder?ga_order=most_relevant&ga_search_type=all&ga_view_type=gallery&ga_search_query=a4+leather+binder&ref=sc_gallery-1-1&plkey=cbef9f9af67d23734d3d8de36a8d554a4b553a69%3A792240786&pro=1&frs=1&col=1).

-It doesn't have to be this exact one!
+However, it doesn't have to be this exact one!
 There are lots of good option to be found [here](https://www.etsy.com/market/a4_leather_binder?min=0&max=50).

 I didn't find any good options on Amazon.
 What I am looking for is: